jazzyjackson/MIXINTvNegative1/Readme.markdown

 - a PUT request to a file path will stream data from a caller to the operator's disk
 - a POST request creates a child process in a shell of its own and pipes the stdio between the operator and caller (aka server and client)
 - a DELETE request does what you expect
+- an OPTIONS request performs a `stat` call and returns an object containing inode, ctime, atime, permission and ownership

  ```js